CharonYH/YHPlayer/README.md

 ```
 $ pod install
 ```
-And then import `import YHPlayer`.
+And then import `import YHPlayer` where you use.

 ## How to use